Service Terms

 4. Quick Help and initial estimates

 Quick Help is the main public entry point for repair and technology support requests.
-AI/automated responses, initial estimates and suggested next steps are guide-only and are not official quotes, final diagnoses or guaranteed repair instructions.
+AI-assisted responses, initial estimates and suggested next steps are guide-only and are not official quotes, final diagnoses or guaranteed repair instructions.
 A team must confirm diagnosis, price, scope and next steps.

 5. Customer responsibilities